chef/chef-workstation/www/README.md

 - On macOS run: `brew install node`
 - On Windows, download and run the installer from the [nodejs.org](https://nodejs.org) website.

+## Hugo Theme

+We use a git submodule to grab the Hugo theme from the `chef/chef-hugo-theme` repository.

 ### Preview Workstation Documentation

 To build the docs and preview locally: